NervanaSystems/neon/README.md

 # neon

+**This is an unsupported branch of neon.** Please switch to neon master branch for the officially released library.

 [neon](https://github.com/NervanaSystems/neon) is Nervana's Python based Deep Learning framework and achieves the [fastest performance](https://github.com/soumith/convnet-benchmarks) on modern deep neural networks such as AlexNet, VGG and GoogLeNet.
 Designed for ease-of-use and extensibility.